Build high-quality apps for every Android device with Android Studio

 Why it works

-Android Studio 2.2 provides the fastest tools for building high quality and performant apps that run on every type of Android device, including phones and tablets, Android Auto, Android Wear, and Android TV.
+Android Studio 2.2 provides the fastest tools for building high quality and performant apps that run on every type of Android device, including phones and tablets, Android Auto, Wear OS by Google, and Android TV.
 As the official Android IDE from Google, Android Studio includes everything you need to build an app, including an intelligent code editor and debugger, performance analysis tools, emulators, and more.

 - Intelligent code editor capable of advanced code completion, refactoring, and code analysis.